5 Random Pages

 Emplacement details

-The emplacements are of a relatively standard design, containing the holdfast to which the guns would have been fixed withen them, but their unfinished state is unusual, and not known to exist at any other Scottish battery reported date.
-Each consists of a concrete circle 3 metres in diameter and installed flush with the ground, surrounding a bolt circle one metre in diameter, to which an anti-aircraft gun could be temporarily mounted on arrival, allowing the guns to be placed into service immediately in case of attack by enemy aircraft - the guns could then be permanently mounted when convenient.
-The holdfast structure itself is a steel and concrete cage which extends at least four feet under the surface; the bolts connect to a series of steel rods encased in the structure, with a precast channel let into the surface of the emplacement to carry cabling from the predictor machine in the command post to control gun laying.
+The emplacements are of a relatively standard design, containing the holdfast to which the guns would have been fixed, but their unfinished state is unusual, and not known to exist at any other Scottish battery reported date.
+Each consists of a concrete circle 3 metres in diameter and installed flush with the ground, surrounding a bolt circle 1 metre in diameter, to which an anti-aircraft gun could be temporarily mounted on arrival, thereby allowing the guns to be placed into service almost immediately in case of attack by enemy aircraft - the guns could then be permanently mounted when convenient.
+The holdfast structure itself is a steel and concrete cage which extends at least four feet under the surface.
+The bolts connect to a series of steel rods encased in the structure, with a precast channel let into the surface of the emplacement to carry cabling from the predictor machine in the command post, which controlled gun laying.
 The layout of the emplacements suggests the command post was to be built to the south, but there is no evidence of any other structures present in the immediate area.
-It was not unusual to build anti-aircraft batteries close to decoy sites, but in this case there are at least two disused pit shafts very close by, which would have prevented any substantial building programme.
-The holdfasts themselves may also have been unserviceable items, placed as decoys to supplement the Starfish decoys which were located in the surrounding area.
+It was not unusual to build anti-aircraft batteries in the vicinity of decoy sites, but in this case there are at least two disused pit shafts very close by, which would have prevented any substantial building programme.
+The holdfasts themselves may also have been unserviceable items, and were placed to act as decoys to supplement the Starfish decoys which were located in the surrounding area.

 Photographs